Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Components.md

 - `writableBookContent(..)`
 - `writtenBookContent(..)`

+## Works great with Inventory Manager

+If you build rich items with components and want to enforce them in player GUIs or chest slots, pair them with the [Inventory Manager](./helpers/inventory-manager).
+It lets you keep specific items in slots, react to takes, and clean up other slots while preserving all component data.

 ## Custom Component

 You can create custom components by extending the `CustomComponent` class.
 Here's an example of a custom component that adds a custom